Morphan1/Voxalia/README.md

 - **Do I need to run the Voxalia server to play with friends?**
 	- No. Your friends can join your singleplayer game as well, if you forward the port to let them in.
 (There may be additional steps in the future to open a singleplayer game fully.)
 - **What port do I need to forward?**
 	- By default Voxalia server and singleplayer open up on port 28010.
-This will be editable in the future.
+You can edit this in your launch command options (first argument is always the port).

 ### Licensing pre-note: